 Who said that?
 Show yourself!

-‘BRACEYBONUS’ is certainly a simultaneous nod towards Ocean’s production manager/development overlord, Gary Bracey (who is also cited in the closing credits as “end of level boss”), and Bruce Forsyth’s ‘Play Your Cards Right’ TV quiz show.
+‘BRACEYBONUS’ is certainly a simultaneous nod towards Ocean’s production director/development overlord, Gary Bracey (who is also cited in the closing credits as “end of level boss”), and Bruce Forsyth’s ‘Play Your Cards Right’ TV quiz show.

 Finally released in 1992, 2091 would have been 100 years into the future when Wizkid was being developed so I imagine the number was appended to make the puzzley diversion sound space aged and advanced.
 A wry dash of oxymoron if you will.

 I suppose the more pressing question is, had Word Explorer been effervescing just beneath the surface for 22 years?
 Is Word Explorer Crossword 2114?

 Curiously, Jon’s iOS puzzle game also features Mount Rushmore.
 What is this, some kind of recurring Dead Presidents homage?